Saturday, 8 April 2017

 Breakfast is another feast, brioche and croissants, fresh fruit salad, charcuterie, cheese, eggs, creme brulee (yes really) and whatever else you request.
 And lest you think you’ll have eaten too much the night before to eat breakfast, forget about it…. something about the air, the place and being quite so beautifully indulged makes you want to sample everything.

-Now they are building a spa to add to the Hotel des Berges – so you’ll be able to eat breakfast, go to the spa, a walk along the river, coffee on the riverside and then start all over again.
+Now they have added a spa to add to the Hotel des Berges – so you can eat breakfast, go to the spa, a walk along the river, coffee on the riverside and then start all over again.
 All in all this is an incredible treat and one well worth making the journey for.
 Find a seriously special occasion and go.

 Auberge de l’ill